BASIS OF PRESENTATION AND SIGNIFICANT ACCOUNTING POLICIES

-Telkonet, Inc., formed in 1999 and incorporated under the laws of the state of Utah, is the creator of the EcoSmart and the Rhapsody Platforms of intelligent automation solutions designed to optimize energy efficiency, comfort and analytics in support of the emerging Internet of Things (“IoT”).
+Telkonet, Inc. (the “Company”, “Telkonet”), formed in 1999 and incorporated under the laws of the state of Utah, is the creator of the EcoSmart and the Rhapsody Platforms of intelligent automation solutions designed to optimize energy efficiency, comfort and analytics in support of the emerging Internet of Things (“IoT”).

 In 2007, the Company acquired substantially all of the assets of Smart Systems International (“SSI”), which was a provider of energy management products and solutions to customers in the United States and Canada and the precursor to the Company’s EcoSmart platform.
 In 2020, the Company launched the Rhapsody Platform, which simplifies the installation and setup of the Company’s newest products and integrations.
 Both platforms provide comprehensive savings, management reporting, analytics and virtual engineering of a customer’s portfolio and/or property’s room-by-room energy consumption.
 Telkonet has deployed more than a half million intelligent devices worldwide in properties within the hospitality, educational, governmental and other commercial markets.
 The platforms are recognized as a solution for reducing energy consumption, operational costs and carbon footprints, and eliminating the need for new energy generation in these marketplaces – all whilst improving occupant comfort and convenience.

 The Company computes earnings per share under ASC 260-10, “Earnings Per Share”.
 Basic net income (loss) per common share is computed using the weighted average shares outstanding.
 Diluted net income (loss) per common share is computed using the treasury stock method, which assumes that the proceeds to be received on exercise of outstanding stock options and warrants are used to repurchase shares of the Company at the average market price of the common shares for the year.
 Dilutive common stock equivalents consist of shares issuable upon the exercise of the Company's outstanding stock options and warrants.
-For both the nine months ended September 30, 2021 and 2020, there were 3,599,793 shares of common stock underlying options and warrants excluded due to these instruments being anti-dilutive.
+For the years ended December 31, 2021 and 2020, there wereand , respectively, shares of common stock underlying options and warrants excluded due to these instruments being anti-dilutive.

-Shares used in the calculation of diluted EPS are summarized below:
+Shares used in the calculation of diluted EPS for the years ended December 31, 2021 and 2020 are summarized below:

 Use of Estimates